Human sexuality: General activities and health

 A long-term study of 3,500 people between ages 30 and 101 by clinical neuropsychologist David Weeks, MD, head of old-age psychology at the Royal Edinburgh Hospital in Scotland, said he found that "sex helps you look between four and seven years younger", according to impartial ratings of the subjects' photographs.
 Exclusive causation, however, is unclear, and the benefits may be indirectly related to sex and directly related to significant reductions in stress, greater contentment, and better sleep that sex promotes.

 Sexual intercourse can also be a disease vector.
-There are 19 million new cases of sexually transmitted diseases (STD) every year in the U.S., and worldwide there are over 340 million sexually transmitted infections each year.
+There are 19 million new cases of sexually transmitted infections (STI) every year in the U.S., and worldwide there are over 340 million sexually transmitted infections each year.
 More than half of these occur in adolescents and young adults aged 15–24 years.
-At least one in four US teenage girls has a sexually transmitted disease.
+At least one in four US teenage girls has a sexually transmitted infection.
 In the U.S., about 30% of 15- to 17-year-olds have had sexual intercourse, but only about 80% of 15- to 19-year-olds report using condoms for their first sexual intercourse.
-In one study, more than 75% of young women age 18–25 years felt they were at low risk of acquiring an STD.
+In one study, more than 75% of young women age 18–25 years felt they were at low risk of acquiring an STI.